dsridhar91/hstm/README.md

 This repository also supports fitting HSTMs for your own text data.
 It requires a few steps.
 As a running example, suppose your setting is called ```myDataset```.

-First, you'll neeed to implement a function in ```data/load_data_from_text.py``` that processes your raw text and labels and returns two array objects,
+First, you'll neeed to implement a function in ```data/load_data_from_text.py``` that processes your raw text and labels and returns two array objects:
 ```
 tuple(np.array, np.array)
 ```